-My payment policy is fee-for-service only, and I am thus considered an “out of network provider” under insurance plans.
+My payment policy is fee-for-service only, and I am considered an “out of network provider” under insurance plans.
 Depending on the kind of insurance plan you have, your plan may reimburse my fees in part of in full.
 With your consent, I can submit claims electronically to your insurance provider on your behalf.
-I will also give you a monthly statement for your records.

 Yes, with some exceptions.
-In general, communications between a client and a psychotherapist is confidential and may only be disclosed with the patient’s written consent.
-The principal exceptions to this rules are in cases of:
+In general, communications between a patient and a therapist are confidential and may only be disclosed with the patient’s written consent.
+The principal exceptions to this rule are in cases of:

-If you submit claims to your insurance company or if you authorize me to do so on your behalf, some information about the treatment, such as your diagnosis and the procedures, is disclosed to the insurance company.
+If you submit claims to your insurance company or if you authorize me to do so on your behalf, some information about the treatment, such as your diagnosis and the procedure code for sessions, is disclosed to the insurance company.

-Most patients attend one 45 minute session per week.
+Most patients attend one 45-minute session per week.
 The recommendation for frequency of sessions may vary depending on your schedule, your goals, and your condition.
-Maintaining a regular, weekly appointment time facilitates progress in therapy.

-A Psychologist has received a doctorate degree (Ph.D. or Psy.D.) and is state-licensed to practice psychology, including clinical procedures such as psychotherapy and diagnostic assessment.
+A psychologist has received a doctorate degree (Ph.D. or Psy.D.) and is State licensed to practice psychology, including clinical procedures such as psychotherapy and psychological assessments.

-Psychologists and other mental health professionals must be licensed by the State.
-In New York State, you can find out if a psychotherapist is licensed by checking with New York State Education Department, Office of the Professions.
-This State office maintains an online list of licensed professionals.
+Psychologists and other mental health professionals must be licensed by a State.
+In New York State, you can find out if a Psychologist is licensed by checking with the New York State Education Department, Office of the Professions.
+This State office maintains an online list of licensed professionals in good standing.